• Skip to primary navigation

 Instant Pot Chicken Shawarma is a quick and easy homemade pressure cooker version of shawarma that’s healthy, requires very little hands-on time and delivers a delicious punch of bold flavor.
 Make a chicken shawarma wrap with pita bread or make a shawarma rice bowl.
 Serve with hummus, garlic sauce, tahini sauce or hot sauce, and pickles, lettuce, tomatoes , onions, french fries.

-Instant Pot Chicken Shawarma - pita with white sauce, chicken, salad greens, halved cherry yellow and red tomatoes on parchment placed on a large white plate with French fries and white sauce and folded shawarmaI’m a huge fans of gyros and shawarmas.
-Both are street food sandwiches made out of succulent meat wrapped in flatbread or pita and both have a common ancestor: the doner kebab which is a Turkish street food, created during Ottoman times.
-But there are some important differences between shawarma and gyro.
+I’m a huge fan of gyros and shawarmas.
+Both are street food sandwiches made out of succulent meat wrapped in flatbread or pita and both have a common ancestor: the doner kebab which is Turkish street food, created during Ottoman times.

-Shawarma (pronounced ‘shwaar-maa’) has its origins as a Middle Eastern / Arabic street food and is made from chicken, lamb, or beef.
+Shawarma has its origins as a Middle Eastern / Arabic street food and is made from chicken, lamb, or beef.
 It’s served with a tahini sauce (made from sesame seeds) or garlic sauce.
 Shawarma meat has very different spices from gyro meat – it’s flavored with spices like cardamom, cinnamon, clove, and coriander.

 This delicious chicken shawarma pressure cooker recipe is adapted from a stovetop shawarma recipe I’ve been making for many years.
 I have family living in the Middle East and was introduced to Arabic food during my visits there.

-I feel that my recipe is healthier than what you’d get at a shawarma fast food place because when you make chicken shawarma at home, you don’t get that fat dripping back into the rotisserie meat like you do from a takeout place.
+I feel that my recipe is healthier than what you’d get at a shawarma fast food place because when you make chicken shawarma at home, you don’t get that fat dripping back into the rotisserie meat as you do from a takeout place.

 I like to eat Instant Pot chicken shawarma with lettuce, tomatoes, cucumbers, and/or onions.
 Often times I make this Mediterranean Salad that I like to serve on the side or to fill the shawarma with, instead of lettuce and tomatoes.